Maria Reynolds: The Hamilton affair

-Historian Tilar J. Mazzeo has advanced a theory that the affair never happened.
-Outside of The Reynolds Pamphlet, there is no evidence that the affair occurred.
-Others connected with the scandal, from James Monroe to Maria Reynolds herself, said that it was a cover-up for a financial scandal.
-Hamilton never produced the manuscript copies of Maria's letters, though the newspapers and Maria both suggested obtaining a handwriting sample.
-Hamilton said that they had been placed with a friend of his, who claimed that he had never seen them, suggesting that the letters could have been forged.
-The newspaper writers also pointed out that Maria's letters correctly spell long, complex words, and yet sometimes misspelled simple words in a way that makes no phonetic sense.
-As Thomas Jefferson's biographer, Julian P. Boyd, stated that the letters could resemble what an educated man believed an uneducated woman's love letters to look like.

 Divorce and second marriage

 In 1793, Maria enlisted the aid of Aaron Burr and successfully petitioned for a divorce from Reynolds.
-Before obtaining the divorce she had gone to live with Virginian Jacob Clingman — whom she later married in 1795 - who had also been a partner in crime in Reynolds' speculations.
-He had been arrested with him in November 1792.
+Before obtaining the divorce she had gone to live with Jacob Clingman — whom she later married in 1795.
 She took up residence in Alexandria, Virginia.

 The "Reynolds Pamphlet" and aftermath

 In summer 1797, journalist James T. Callender published a collection of pamphlets entitled The History of the United States for 1796, in which he promised to uncover public wrongdoing on Hamilton's part.
 On August 25, 1797, unwilling to let the charges of public misconduct lie, Hamilton published what is known as The Reynolds Pamphlet, a 95-page account of Hamilton's affair with Maria and the blackmail scheme set up by her husband.
 After the Pamphlet was released, Maria was publicly scorned and she and her second husband decided to move to Britain.
 Having returned to Philadelphia without Clingman some years later, she went by the name of Maria Clement.
 No record of her divorce from Clingman has been found.
 Soon thereafter, she became the housekeeper of Dr. Mathew.
 A merchant by the name of Peter Grotjan in 1842 reported that he had met Maria many years earlier.
 She had apparently told him that she had written a pamphlet of her own, giving her side of the story that Hamilton had told in his Reynolds Pamphlet.
 If Maria's pamphlet existed, it was never published.
 In 1800, her daughter Susan was sent to a Boston boarding school with the help of Congressman William Eustis, who had been petitioned by Aaron Burr to help the girl.